 Whether he's navigating his Porsche 964 around a racetrack or meticulously painting Lindsay Lohan's freckles, art star Richard Phillips always remains calm and methodical

-Richard Phillips’s hyper-realistic, 11-foot-high paintings of three women who define obsession, celebrity and notoriety (supermodel Adriana Lima, Lindsay Lohan and adult film star Sasha Grey) caused an audible buzz at the Gagosian Gallery last fall, further confiming his art star status.
+Richard Phillips’s hyper-realistic, 11-foot-high paintings of three women who define obsession, celebrity and notoriety (supermodel Adriana Lima, Lindsay Lohan and adult film star Sasha Grey) caused an audible buzz at the Gagosian Gallery in September 2012, further confirming his art star status.
 His love of motor sports finds him steering around the track at exultant speeds.
 Searching for parallels between the two, we spoke to the Massachusetts-born artist about his process, his passion and his drive.